opentimestamps/opentimestamps-server/README.md

     ./client/ots sign <fingerprint>

-where fingerprint is the *fingerprint* of a key that you can sign with.
+where fingerprint is the *fingerprint* in quotes of a key that you can sign with.

 Now complete the timestamp: